danmassarano/WindowsMaintenence/README.md

 This brings up a dialog box showing what tasks will be run by Disk Cleanup.
 Select everything except 'Downloads' and click 'OK'.
 This will save the settings for you in a registry key.

-##### Defragmentation
+#### Defragmentation

 I'm using [MyDefrag](https://filehippo.com/download_mydefrag/) rather than the inbuilt Windows tool, but this is only needed if you're using HDD's.
 It shouldn't be needed at all if you're only using a single drive for your system disk - seriously, just get an SSD.

-If you're like me and also have a bunch of data disks, you'll want this step.
+If also have a bunch of data disks, you'll want this step.
 It does require you to install MyDefrag, and add it to your environment path.
-Otherwise, just clear the data disk entries in your config file and it'll skip this.
+Otherwise, just clear the data disk values in the config file and it'll skip this.

-### Running Powershell script in Task Scheduler
+#### Running Powershell script in Task Scheduler

 TODO: Can I script the setup of this?

-TODO: Just blog this bit and link it

 If you want to just execute it manually,you can just run the script - navigate to the directory where the script is to run.
 You'll have to temporarily set permissions to allow it to run, as Windows doesn't allow unsigned PowerShell scripts to run by default: